Specific Rotation Equation vs. Optical Rotation – What’s the Difference?

 Unfortunately no correlation exists between the absolute configuration of the molecule (e.g. R- or S-) and the direction in which it rotates polarized light.
-Molecules that shift the angle clockwise are known as dextrarotatory (“right-turning”), d or (+), while those that shift the angle counter-clockwise are called levarotatory (“left-rotating”), l, or (-).
+Molecules that shift the angle clockwise are known as dextrorotatory (“right-turning”), d or (+) Those molecules that shift the angle counter-clockwise are called levorotatory (“left-rotating”), l, or (-).
 Predicting the precise rotation of a molecule with more than one chiral center is difficult since both chiral centers contribute to optical rotation.

 In this 3D projection of 2-butanol the structure on the left has the R-configuration, while its mirror image on the right is the S-isomer according to the Cahn-Ingold-Prelog rules.
-However, the structure on the left rotates plane-polarized light counter-clockwise, so it is designated as (-) or l, while the S-isomer is (+) or l.
+However, the structure on the left rotates plane-polarized light counter-clockwise.
+It is designated as (-) or l, while the S-isomer is (+) or l.

 If this were not confusing enough, biochemistry employs a third nomenclature that employs the small capital letters D and L. This system is related to R and S but does not strictly follow Cahn-Ingold-Prelog or directly relate to optical rotation.
 It is therefore beyond the scope of this article.
 Here we are concerned only with d and l or (+) and (-), respectively.

-Specific rotation, [α], is a fundamental property of chiral substances that is expressed as the angle to which the material causes polarized light to rotate at a particular temperature, wavelength, and concentration.
+Specific rotation equation, [α], is a fundamental property of chiral substances that is expressed as the angle to which the material causes polarized light to rotate at a particular temperature, wavelength, and concentration.

-The term for specific rotation is given by
+The term for specific rotation equation is given by

 Use of various wavelengths in Polarimetry to control sensitivity